This page details one or more prototype versions of Bust-A-Move 4 (PlayStation).

 |

-- The stage select frame in the prototype is from an earlier version of the graphics.
+- The stage select frame in the prototype is a leftover from an earlier version of the graphics.
 Packy has shinier eyes and the shading on the lower part of the body is a little bit different.

 Woolen